 Suggested Uses- Tying fly to tippet

-Wrap the tag end around the main line 5 times while keeping the small loop in the line near the hook eye.
+Wrap the tag end around the main line five times while keeping the small opening in the line near the hook eye.

-Take the tag end and pass it over your wraps and back through the large loop that was created during Step 3.
+Take the tag end and pass it over the wraps and back through the large loop created during Step 3.

 Suggested Uses- Joining together two lines of different diameters / fly line to backing / fly line to leader butt

 Double over the thicker/stiffer line (chartreuse) and pass the thinner line (orange) through the loop you created.

 Hold both the thick and thin lines slightly below the loop opening.
 The orange tag end is hanging from behind the thick main line.

-Take the tag end and go 10 wraps forward towards the loop.
-You may have to pause and inch your thumb and forefinger forward as you wrap to keep the wraps secured.
+Take the tag end and wrap forward ten times towards the loop.
+You may have to pause and inch your thumb and forefinger forward as you go to keep the wraps secured.

-While holding all of your wraps securely, run the tag end through the loop so that it exits on the same side the line first entered at the very beginning.
+While holding all of your wraps securely, run the tag end through the loop so that it exits on the same side the line first entered at the start.

 Suggested Uses- Tying on the tippet section

-Take the tag end of the butt section and the entire length of the long tippet and run them around the loop 2 times.
+Take the tag end of the butt section and the entire length of the long tippet and run them around the loop two times.

 Suggested Uses- Fly line to leader butt

-Run several inches of the leader butt (orange line) past the tip of the tool and use your thumb to pin the line against the flat spot on the tool.
+Run several inches of the leader butt (orange line) past the tip of the tool, then use your thumb to pin the line against the flat spot on the tool.

-With the tag end through the notch of the tool, neatly wrap the tag end 5-8 times going away from the tip.
+With the tag end through the notch of the tool, neatly wrap the tag end five to eight times going away from the tip.

-Secure the wraps with your index finger and insert the tag end through the wraps and out the tip of the tool.
+Secure the wraps with your index finger, and pass the tag end through the wraps and out the tip of the tool.

-Run about an inch of fly line (chartreuse line) through the middle of your wraps into the tool.
+Run about an inch of fly line (chartreuse) through the middle of the wraps.
 While still securing the wraps with your index finger, take your other hand and grab the tag end of the butt section (orange line).
 Quickly and sharply pull it away from the tool.